 Time frame: Baseline (Day 0) through Day 7 after intervention

-3. Skin surface lipase activity and palmitoleic acid production assessed by skin swab metabolomics
+3. Change in skin surface lipase activity and palmitoleic acid levels from baseline to Day 7 assessed by skin swab metabolomics

 Skin swab samples will be collected from the intervention site in both sedentary and exercise groups at baseline and after intervention.
 Targeted metabolomic analyses will be performed to evaluate skin surface lipase activity and the metabolism of glycerides into palmitoleic acid.
 The outcome is defined as the change in skin surface lipase activity and palmitoleic acid levels between baseline and post-intervention.